-CCARHT is a virtual network of academics, social entrepreneurs, enforcement personnel, Not for Profit organisations and political lobbyists gathered from across Europe, the Americas, Oceania, Asia, and Africa, networked out of our Cambridge Offices, who are concerned to see applied research brought to bear on the complex challenges of Human Trafficking as it emerges as one of the great human rights violations, manifestations of the assymetry of life possibilities and access to liberty, and accelerators of criminal wealth creation to be addressed in the twenty first century.
+CCARHT started its life ten years ago as a small, virtual network of academics, social entrepreneurs, enforcement personnel, Not for Profit organisations and political lobbyists gathered from across Europe.
+Steadily this has spanned out into the Americas, Oceania, Asia, and Africa, all networked out of our Cambridge Offices, organisations, academics, professionalss and politicians who are deeply concerned to see applied research, married with the passion which this arena of human abuse naturally evinces, brought to bear on the complex challenges of Human Trafficking.

-A recognised NGO/Not for Profit with the United Nations (UNODC) CCARHT seeks to bring together a multi-agency and multiple presence of civil society advocacy, intervention practitioners alongside academics and enforcement specialists.
-To join this network drop us a line at network@CCARHT.org with an outline of your area of interest and capabilities.
+To join our network drop us a line at network@CCARHT.org with an outline of your area of interest and capabilities.
 CCARHT seeks in all of its research, training, interventions, evaluations and publications to support practical and sustainable responses to the profound Human Rights abuse implicit in this increasingly recognised global crime.

 There is a Linked in group to which we would encourage you to join